Robbie Grossman Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff leads the league.

-- The Blue Jays have the ninth-ranked team ERA among all MLB pitching staffs (3.96).
+- The Blue Jays' 3.91 team ERA ranks ninth across all MLB pitching staffs.

-- Blue Jays pitchers combine to allow the third-most home runs in baseball (96 total, 1.4 per game).
+- The Blue Jays allow the third-most home runs in baseball (97 total, 1.4 per game).

+- The Blue Jays will look to Richards (0-0) in his second start of the season.

+- The righty last appeared on Saturday against the Minnesota Twins, when he tossed three scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.